canari-dev/Detecting-asymmetric-information-with-Deutsche-Boerse-PDS/README.md

 # Detecting-asymmetric-information-with-dbg-pds

-Building on the dbg-pds-option-calibration git, I am now using the output data in order to detect instances of asymmetric information.
+Building on the dbg-pds-option-calibration git, I am now using the output data to detect instances of asymmetric information.

-# The BuildInputs class is just here to transform the parameters files generated in the dbg-pds-option-calibration git into time series.
+# The BuildInputs class is just here to transform the parameters dataframes generated in the dbg-pds-option-calibration git into time series.

 In the dbg-pds-option-calibration git, set of parameters was generated each time a batch of 5 trades could be used to calibrate a set of implicit volatility parameters for any given maturity.
 This leads to a time series that is unevenly sampled.
 Thanks to some extrapolation (1 day max) the BuildInputs class transforms these data into a proper time series of parameters sampled to 1 minute intervals.